Department of Management, Society and Communication

 The cluster brings together a diverse group of international scholars who focus their research activities on

-- organizational dynamics, management practices, governance structures and forms of communication and discourse in both private companies and public institutions and
+- organizational dynamics, management practices, governance structures and forms of communication and discourse in both private and public organizations and

-- the variety of social, cultural, economic and/or political contexts in which these sets of activities and institutions intersect and interact, in particular global and intercultural contexts
+- the variety of social, cultural, economic and/or political contexts in which these sets of activities and organizations intersect and interact, in particular global and intercultural contexts

 Read more about the COG cluster